 Knowing how to take care of your dog’s teeth?
 That’s a little trickier.

-But fear not – we’ve got you covered for everything you need to know about how to remove plaque from your dog’s teeth … including a 10-second solution that even the busiest dog owners can do!
+But fear not – we’ve got you covered for everything you need to know about how to remove plaque from your dog’s teeth … including a 10-second solution that even the busiest dog parents can do!